Butterfly Valves

 Trim

-The inner parts of a valve that are in contact with the flow stream.
+The inner parts of a valve that come into contact with the flow stream.

 Valve Body

-The main part of a valve that contains passages for the flowing material.
+The main part of the valve that contains passages for the flowing material.

 Variable Speed

-Term for when an actuator is able to provide a slower operating time over the entire range of operation.
+A term describing an actuator’s ability to provide a slower operating time across its full range of operation.

 Vena Contracta

-The area of a valve at which the flow stream is the slowest, usually downstream of the physical constriction.
+The area of a valve where the flow stream is slowest, typically located downstream of the physical constriction.